Details of the Prize are in a downloadable pdf file at the foot of the page.

-A new literary award for historical fiction is announced from the Historical Writers’ Association
+A literary award for debut historical fiction awarded by the Historical Writers’ Association

-A new partnership, brings a new prize: Worth £2,000, the HWA/Goldsboro Crown for Debut Historical Fiction will be awarded to the what is, in the judges’ estimation, the best debut historical novel first published in the United Kingdom in 2010-11.
-This year's award will be presented at the ‘History in the Court’ Festival, held at Goldsboro Books on the 26th September 2013.
+Worth £2,000, the HWA Debut Crown for new Historical Fiction will be awarded to the what is, in the judges’ estimation, the best debut historical novel first published in the United Kingdom in the year in question.

-The Historical Writers’ Association exists to promote and sustain historical writing.
+The £2,000 HWA Debut Crown is organised and awarded part of our remit as an Association to promote and sustain historical writing.
 Members are committed to the excellence of crime writing, both fiction and non-fiction and this is the first of what will be a suite of prizes to encourage new and established writers whose books cover a period over thirty five years from the date of publication.